CSCI-1250/class_resources_public/lecture_resources/wk12_file_io/csharp_fileio_cheatsheet.md

 using System.IO;
 ```

-## Filesystem-Related Classes in the System.IO Namespace
+## Essential File System Classes in the System.IO Namespace

 C# file operations are primarily handled through classes in the System.IO namespace: